bigmlcom/python/README.md

 # BigML.io Python bindings

-In this directory you'll find an open source Python module that gives you a simple binding to interact with [BigML](https://bigml.io).
+In this repository you'll find an open source Python module that gives you a simple binding to interact with [BigML](https://bigml.io).
 You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models and, predictions).